 Interns in all tracks receive a minimum of 4 hours of face-to-face clinical supervision each week.
 Supervision includes both group and individual modalities, with at least half of the weekly supervision being one-on-one.
 Audio taping, videotaping, one way mirrors, direct observation and co-therapy are used as supervision tools.
 Over the course of the internship year, all interns receive supervision from a number of different faculty members.
 The internship faculty believes exposure to a variety of supervisory styles and perspectives furthers each intern's professional development, assists interns in acquiring a general set of competencies in professional psychology and exposes trainees to several different theoretical orientations.

 Each intern will have a training faculty preceptor.
 The preceptor's role in the intern's direct clinical supervision varies based on the track and the intern's clinical activities.
 However, across all tracks, preceptors serve in several capacities, including:

 Our training program emphasizes an evidence-based approach to clinical practice.
 The internship year at Nationwide Children's is designed as primarily a clinical endeavor.
 There are opportunities for interns to become involved in small research projects during their internship year.
 However, our policy is that prior to consideration for involvement in research during the training year, interns are making adequate progress toward defense of their dissertation.

 Interns also provide regular feedback to training staff.
-Additionally, interns complete program evaluations at six and twelve months.
+Interns complete program evaluations at six and twelve months during the year.
 This feedback helps training staff address current issues, as well as make necessary changes for subsequent training classes.